aztech-digital/daemonize/README.md

 $daemonizer->run();
 ```

-Once your process is running, you can now play with it and signals from your command line :
+Once your process is running, it can process signals that you send :

 ```bash
 # Suspend program execution